 Visit Modica

 More baroque beauty combined with a delicious local chocolate scene.
-Here, the Baroque is not all condensed into a small area like it is in Ragusa, it is spread out across a tangle of beautiful sloping streets and stairways.
+Here, the Baroque is not all condensed into a small area like it is in Ragusa; it is spread out across a tangle of beautiful, sloping streets and stairways.

 Visit Noto

-Designated ‘Capital of Baroque Art’ by the Council of Europe, Noto is the most famous town of the Val di Noto.
+Designated the ‘Capital of Baroque Art’ by the Council of Europe, Noto is the most famous town of the Val di Noto.
 The art historian Cesare Brandi referred to Noto as the ‘garden of stone’.
 Here you will find a dazzling succession of palaces and churches.

 Visit Siracusa